fleetdm/fleet/articles/automatic-software-install-in-fleet.md

 policy.
 You'll learn how to configure and use this feature, as well as understand how the underlying mechanism works.

-Fleet allows its users to upload trusted software installation file to be installed and used on hosts.
+Fleet allows its users to upload trusted software installation files to be installed and used on hosts.
-When adding a new software, it is possible to configure this specific software to be installed to all hosts or alternativly to host with a specific label.
+When adding a new software, it is possible to configure this specific software to be automatically installed on:
+- All hosts
+- All hosts excluding specific label/s
+- Only on hosts with specific label/s

 ## Step-by-Step Instructions